 - Twitter has a trending section that allows you to see what people are talking about around the world.
 Checking in at any given time will come up with a myriad of topics for you to tap into – and use the hashtag for.

-- Facebook followed Twitter with its own ``Trending’’ product that does exactly as Twitter does – giving you the topics that are being most talked about on Facebook.
+- Facebook followed Twitter with its own ``Trending’’ product – giving you the topics that are being most talked about on Facebook.
 In both cases, it’s an excellent way to jump on the back of hot news AND use a hashtag to get your news out there.

 - Google Trends is a fantastic tool to see what’s trending around the world.
 As well as a list on your dashboard, you can also look at the year in search, trending searches and trending on Youtube.

 - As Shae suggested earlier, you can find out what the hot questions are for your specific niche or keyword by visiting AnswerThePublic.com.
 As the site says, it's "an aggregated view of the questions and therefore a hint of the motivations and emotions of the people behind each search query".
 It's an easy way to find the trending questions for your niche or topic.

 - You can get ahead of the pack by preparing for evergreen topics that become hot at certain times of the year.
 The 2017 PR and Marketing News Calendar sets out evergreen events into a calendar to allow you to tap into events journalists have to cover anyway, from World Entrepreneurs' Day to Valentine's Day.